beauchamplab/rave/Installation.md

-# A Brief Full Installation Guide for RAVE
+# Full Installation Guide for RAVE for Mac, Windows and Linux

-*Author: Zhengjia Wang*

-*Date: Oct 28, 2018*

 # 1. System Requirement for `RAVE`